HOUSES TO HOMES

 What can we do?

-We believe that it is within the power and influence of local authorities, housing associations and organisations like ours to co-ordinate and mobilise the support needed to ensure that no family finds themselves in the situation that Baby Ella's, and Beth's families experienced.
+We believe that it is within the power and influence of local authorities, housing associations and organisations like ours to co-ordinate and mobilise the support needed to ensure that no family finds themselves in the situation that Baby Ella's and Beth's families experienced.

-We believe that there is a lot of good in our communities, a lot of generous people and because of this absolutely no need for any child to live in a home without a fridge, cooker, carpets, lights or curtains.
+We believe that there is a lot of good in our communities, a lot of generous people and because of this there is absolutely no need for any child to live in a home without a fridge, cooker, carpets, lights or curtains.